mavlink/mavlink-devguide/en/guide/routing.md

 > **Warning** Forwarded messages must not be changed/repackaged by the forwarding system (the original message is passed to the new link).

 <span></span>
-> **Note** Systems must forward messages according to the routing rules *even if they are unable to process them* (e.g. if using a library that does not include the message, or if they don't have the correct signature for authenticating a message).
+> **Note** Systems should treat messages that they cannot process as broadcast messages, and forward appropriately (e.g. if the message is not supported/understood by the library, or if they don't have the correct signature for authenticating a message).

 ## Routing Detail